cartesi/rollups/.github/ISSUE_TEMPLATE/gas-optimization.md

 - [ ] 22.
 Using proxy patterns for mass deployment
 - [ ] 23.
 General logic/programming optimization

-Please refer to [this article](https://mudit.blog/solidity-gas-optimization-tips/) and [this article](https://blog.polymath.network/solidity-tips-and-tricks-to-save-gas-and-reduce-bytecode-size-c44580b218e6) for details regarding the checkpoints.
+Please refer to articles [(a)](https://mudit.blog/solidity-gas-optimization-tips/) and [(b)](https://blog.polymath.network/solidity-tips-and-tricks-to-save-gas-and-reduce-bytecode-size-c44580b218e6) for details regarding the checkpoints.